 The Ralph M. Brown Act, Government Code section 54950 et seq., sets forth certain legal requirements regarding BCCs based on the public's right to know how decisions are made.
 Public agencies, boards, commissions, and committees exist to aid in the conduct of the people's business.
 With the exception of ad hoc subcommittees, all City BCC meetings shall be publicly noticed and agendized as required by the Brown Act.
 The public shall be permitted to attend and participate, according to the rules.
-These transparency procedures improve promote trust in the public body and foster mutual respect by serving the public's right to be heard and considered in the decision-making process.
+These transparency procedures improve promote trust in the public body and foster mutual respect by serving the public's right to be heard and considered in the decision- making process.

 The League of California Cities prepared a publication titled Open & Public V: A Guide to the Ralph M. Brown Act which is an informative guide to the Brown Act, including tips, examples and illustrations.
-View it for free at: http://www.cacities.org/openandpublic.

-For additional information or to answer questions, BCC members should consult with their staff liaison, and through the staff liaison the City Attorney, as necessary.
+For additional information or to answer questions, BCC members should consult with their staff liaison and, through the staff liaison, the City Attorney, as necessary.